MeHere703/MeHere703/README.md

-# Bonjour! 👋😍😁
+# Bonjour! 👋
 Im MeHere703!
 Im starting my Data Science Journey!
 Nice to meet You!

-## Current Role
+## Current Role 🔬
-Research and Planning Associate 🔬
+Research and Planning Associate

-## Things that keeps me preoccupied
+## Things that keeps me preoccupied 🧑🏻‍💼
 🛄 Creating dashboards relevant to antimicrobial resistance
 🛄 Helping out the team in doing descriptive and correlational analytics
+🛄 Ensuring clean and ready to use data for the team

+## My other passion in life 💕
+❤️ Creating nice visualizations about wildlife
+❤️ Providing discussions on doing data analytics with python ❤️ Learning more stuff about data science

 <!--